Cr4sh/pico_dma/README.md

 ## Configuration and usage

-To flash provided Pico DMA bitstream file `7x_pcie_microblaze.bin` into he board you can use one of the standard ways from PicoEVB documentation: [over PCI Express](https://github.com/RHSResearchLLC/PicoEVB/tree/master/spi-loader) or [using JTAG adapter with OpenOCD](https://github.com/RHSResearchLLC/PicoEVB/tree/master/spi-flash-program-openocd).
+To flash provided Pico DMA bitstream file `7x_pcie_microblaze.bin` into the board you can use one of the standard ways from PicoEVB documentation: [over PCI Express](https://github.com/RHSResearchLLC/PicoEVB/tree/master/spi-loader) or [using JTAG adapter with OpenOCD](https://github.com/RHSResearchLLC/PicoEVB/tree/master/spi-flash-program-openocd).

 To configure and control the implant Pico DMA is using GPIO ports of `P1` connector of PicoEVB to expose UART interface (baud-rate 115200) and two push buttons: one for CPU reset and second for switching between autonomous mode and UART-controlled mode.